 Data were not provided at individual level and where there were categories containing less than five DNAs the data were suppressed.
-First, and not second or third appointments were used because of quality issues with the data for the later appointments.
+First, and not follow up (return) appointments were used because of quality issues with the data for the later appointments.
 There were missing demographic data for a small number of DNAs and these were excluded from the analysis.